MuthuPalaniyappanOl/PingPong/README.md

 # Usage

-   You Can Download The Ping_Pong_Setup File In The Repositary And Set Up The Game In Your PC And Enjoy Playing It.
+    You Can Download The Ping_Pong_Setup File And Set Up The Game In Your PC And Enjoy Playing It.

 # Supported Platforms